-This Turkey Meatloaf is made with ground turkey, veggies, and a tangy glaze.
+This Mini Turkey Meatloaf is made with ground turkey, veggies, and a tangy glaze.
 These mini meatloaves are easy to make and great for meal prep.
 Leftovers store well too!

 Ready-to-eat mini turkey meatloaves next to green beans.